markvandenhoorn/AutoShiny/README.md

 This is where we put everything together.
 First and foremost, we want to create common ground between the Pi and the DS.
 We do this by sticking the jumper wire that is connected to the ground pin on the Pi, in the ground rail of the breadboard.
 Then, you take the wire that is soldered to the ground point on the DS, and put that in the same ground rail.
 Done!

 Next, we have to make a little circuit for each of the buttons we want to automate.
 I will show how to do it for 1 button, after which you can replicate this as many times as you need.
 But first, a small explanation as to what exactly we will need to do (because otherwise this might all seem like magic to inexperienced modders).

-Each button on the nintendo ds acts as a 'switch' for a circuit.
-The circuit is open by default, meaning that no electricity can flow.
-When you press the button, the circuit closes and electricity can flow.
-The DS detects this and registers it as a putton press.
-What we want to do, is move this mechanism outside the ds, so we can automate it with the Pi.
-That is why you attach the wires to the test pins, so we can open and close the circuit outside of the ds (those test pins basically work the same as the regular button pins, just more convenient to use).

 But